Banrai/OpenSesamePi/README.md

   ![Breadboard test](http://i.imgur.com/KggrWfL.jpg "Breadboard test")

-2. Install the reed switch on the door
+2. Install the reed switch on the door (make sure the door opens cleanly with the switch in place)

   ![Reed switch on door](http://i.imgur.com/fNtReLQ.jpg "Reed switch on door")